adap/flower/doc/source/how-to-enable-client-authentication.rst

 Enable client authentication
 ============================

-Flower has a built-in client authentication process that you can use to verify each client who participates in a federated learning routine.
+Flower has a built-in client authentication process that you can use to verify the identities of each client that participates in a federated learning routine.

 The client authentication process is similar to how Github SSH authentication works without the encryption: